ajumaah/alx-system_engineering-devops/0x02-shell_redirections/README.md

-11. Don't just count your directories, make your directories count Write a script that counts the number of directories and sub-directories in the current directory.
+11. Don't just count your directories, make your directories count Write a script that counts the number of directories and sub-directories in the current directory. find . -type d -not -name '.' |wc -l
+12. What’s new
+Create a script that displays the 10 newest files in the current directory.
+Requirements:
+One file per line
+Sorted from the newest to the oldest ls -t1|head -n 10